IohannRabeson/teamwork-launcher/README.md

 Alternatively you can specify an environment variable `TEAMWORK_API_KEY`.

 # Testing mode
-The testing mode force the application to store the configuration and caches in a temporary directory, so the application writes files but the temporary directory is deleted when the application quits and any existing configuration is untouched.
+The testing mode force the application to store the configuration and the thumbnails cache in a temporary directory, so the application writes files but the temporary directory is deleted when the application quits and any existing configuration is untouched.
 To enable this mode, pass the flag `--testing-mode`.